Sorry, you need to enable JavaScript to visit this website.

 Young-to-young dialogue between denominations must be expanded

-The Ministry of Immigration and Integration offers pooled funds to civil society agents with the aim of expanding young-to-young dialogue between Muslims, Christians, humanists, atheists and Jews in schools all over Denmark.
-This is done on the basis of the experience gained partly from the young-to-young dialogue efforts, which have been implemented over a number of years to prevent honor-related conflicts, extremism, etc., and partly from the project "Your faith - my faith", which offers visits on both free and primary schools of a guest teaching team consisting of a Jew, a Christian and a Muslim for the purpose of promoting mutual understanding and respect.
+The Ministry of Immigration and Integration offers pooled funds to civil society agents with the aim of expanding young-to-young dialogue between Muslims, Christians, humanists, atheists, and Jews in schools all over Denmark.
+This is done on the basis of the experience gained partly from the young-to-young dialogue efforts, which have been implemented over a number of years to prevent honour-related conflicts, extremism, etc., and partly from the project "Your faith - my faith", which offers visits on both free and primary schools of a guest teaching team consisting of a Jew, a Christian and a Muslim for the purpose of promoting mutual understanding and respect.

 More information about Jewish life and culture in Denmark